go-gophers/gophers/README.md

 * functional testing of broader scenarios;
 * generation of up-to-date examples for documentation from scenarios.

-> Note: For now it's focused on HTTP JSON APIs.
-Support for other protocols and API types is planned.
+> Note: For now it's focused on HTTP APIs.
+Support for other protocols is planned.

 Gophers allows you to write test scenarios in full-power programming languages, not by using limited pesky UI.
 Those languages are Go and (in the future) Lua.